ahotchkin/react-fitness-backend/dev-log.md

 Tuesday, 9/22
 - [x] Add functionality to add food to the database
-  - [ ] If user comes from /foods, take them back to /foods
+  - [x] If user comes from /foods, take them back to /foods
-  - [ ] If user comes from /meals/:meal_id/foods, take them back to /meals/:meal_id/foods
+  - [x] If user comes from /meals/:meal_id/foods, take them back to /meals/:meal_id/foods

+Wednesday, 9/23
+- [x] Add functionality to search for food in the database from both /foods and /meals/:meal_id/foods

 <h5>Remaining To Dos</h5>
 <i>Required</i>